Sandwich: 01304 812300 • Deal: 01304 380914 enquiries@jdilnotsmith.co.uk

 After the registration entry is complete, the registrar will give you:

 • a certificate for burial or cremation (form 9) a green form to give to the funeral director.
+Please request for the Registrars to email us the form directly.
 If the death has been referred to the coroner and the funeral is a cremation, the equivalent form will be sent by the coroner to your funeral director

 • a certificate of registration of death (BD8 form) a white form to be completed and sent by you, with any benefit or pension details to the Department of Work and Pensions.